24seconds/orka/README.md

 ## Motivation

 💡 In home and office, sometimes I need to transfer data (text or file) from device1 to device2.
 It would be easy if sharing app (google drive, dropbox, etc) is installed in both devices.
 But most of time, it is not.
 So I decided to make my own sharing service.
 The reason to make this by myself is because it would be fun and I can customize whatever I want.
 Plus, I haven't used webRTC and webSocket before, it's good chance to practice those apis!
-That's why I made `LocalDrop`.
+That's why I made `Orka`.

+Previously, it was [`LocalDrop`](https://github.com/24seconds/localdrop) but due to poor design, I renewaled with talented designer - [Check behance](https://www.behance.net/goodman089e31)!

 -------

 ## How to use

-📚 Each browser has its own `UUID`.
-If other peer joined then, it will be appeared in `PEERS:` tab.
+📚 Each browser has its own name.
+It's all sea creatures.
+The browser's own name is `My`.
+When other peers upload file or text, then peer tab will be updated.
+Click the peer then peer's shared files or texts are displayed.
+You can download a file or copy a text or url.

 **Important!**: To use download feature, Turn off `Update on reload` in chrome devTools - Application - Service Workers section.
 To avoid memory issue for large file transfer, LocalDrop uses [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js).
 It ingeniously solves memory issue using iframe + service worker.
 Because it utilizes service worker heavily, we need to turn `Update on reload` option off.